PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 /usr/local/openmpi/cuda-8.0/3.0.0/intel170/x86_64/bin/mpicc
 ```

-If you `source activate` the Anaconda environment **after** loading the OpenMPI library, your application would be built with the MPI library from Anaconda, which has worse performance on this cluster and could lead to errors.
+If you `conda activate` the Anaconda environment **after** loading the OpenMPI library, your application would be built with the MPI library from Anaconda, which has worse performance on this cluster and could lead to errors.
 See [On Computing Well: Installing and Running ‘mpi4py’ on the Cluster](https://oncomputingwell.princeton.edu/2018/11/installing-and-running-mpi4py-on-the-cluster/) for a related discussion.

 #### Location of the data on Tigress